 Regulation tuition fees

-Please check the 'regulation tuition fees' (PDF-file) for official information and procedures concerning payment and reimbursement of tuition fees.
+Please check the current 'regulation tuition fees' (PDF-file) for official information and procedures concerning payment and reimbursement of tuition fees.
+Or check the regulation tuition fees for 2020 - 2021.

 How to pay your tuition fees